 - I haven’t set out template slides as it will depend so much on the topic, and if it matters to you, you will know what you want to add!

 Here are your next steps:

-- Download the board deck template now!
+- Download the board presentation template now!